-In the spirit of entrepreneurialism, GCU has developed nine local enterprises.
+In the spirit of entrepreneurialism, GCU has developed 10 local enterprises.
 These enterprises offer student worker positions, providing them with hands-on experience that directly supports their business degree.
-Students become equipped for future business success while integrating ethical business practices in alignment with conscious capitalism.
+Students can become equipped for future business success while integrating ethical business practices in alignment with conscious capitalism.
 The profits of these enterprises are then reinvested back into the university to help keep tuition costs affordable and provide scholarship opportunities.

 - Grand Canyon Beverage Company (four locations)

 - Canyon Promotions

 Your entrepreneurial mindset will look at adversity and see opportunity, envision a way to pivot, improve, and leverage current conditions to help find a business solution, which in turn helps communities prosper.

 GCU’s startup business accelerator, Canyon Ventures, housed 25 companies and employed 73 GCU students and 24 GCU alumni as of March 2023.
 Through Canyon Ventures, these startups receive mentorship, training and connections to foster an evolving and collaborative environment.